gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 With enough questions and participants you could create a survey that selects the right questions to predict a huge range of target variables.

-> It's like a <a href="https://en.wikipedia.org/wiki/Genome-wide_association_study" target="_blank">genome-wide association study</a> for psychology -- something that must already exist in some form that I'm not aware of.<sup id="fnref:fn3"><a class="fnref" href="#fn:fn3">[3]</a></sup>
+> It's like a [genome-wide association study](https://en.wikipedia.org/wiki/Genome-wide_association_study) for psychology -- something that must already exist in some form that I'm not aware of.<sup id="fnref:fn3"><a class="fnref" href="#fn:fn3">[3]</a></sup>

 The vast majority of our questions don't even have to be good, but now and then we may uncover an unlikely gem of a question that is surprisingly predictive of some outcome.
-Maybe that outcome is something whimsical like "Which <a href="https://en.wikipedia.org/wiki/Friends" target="_blank">Friends</a> character are you?"
-Or maybe it's something more scientific, "What is your <a href="https://en.wikipedia.org/wiki/Big_Five_personality_traits" target="_blank">OCEAN</a> personality type?"
+Maybe that outcome is something whimsical like "Which [Friends](https://en.wikipedia.org/wiki/Friends) character are you?"
+Or maybe it's something more scientific, "What is your [OCEAN](https://en.wikipedia.org/wiki/Big_Five_personality_traits) personality type?"

-A similar idea is the <a href="https://www.nytimes.com/interactive/2014/upshot/dialect-quiz-map.html" target="_blank">New York Times Dialect Quiz</a> that predicts where in the US you are from based on how you speak.
+A similar idea is the [New York Times Dialect Quiz](https://www.nytimes.com/interactive/2014/upshot/dialect-quiz-map.html) that predicts where in the US you are from based on how you speak.
 I find it surprising and fascinating that a survey can pinpoint where you're from based on simple questions like whether you say "frosting" or "icing", "soda" or "pop", "water fountain" or "drinking fountain", "highway" or "freeway".

 You could use this as part of the matching algorithm for a serious dating app.
 Or help high school and college students think about potential careers based on their interests and personality traits.

-Of course, there is a huge amount of <a href="https://en.wikipedia.org/wiki/Data_dredging" target="_blank">p-hacking</a> going on here, so any interesting correlations we find would need to be validated with a separate study, but the adaptive survey could be a really powerful tool for hypothesis generation.
+Of course, there is a huge amount of [p-hacking](https://en.wikipedia.org/wiki/Data_dredging) going on here, so any interesting correlations we find would need to be validated with a separate study, but the adaptive survey could be a really powerful tool for hypothesis generation.

 ## Wrapping up